 One of the most familiar hand tools to most woodworkers is the plane.
 While there are several types of planes, all of them work on the same principle.
 The bottom of the plane is a flat surface with a slot in it.
 The plane iron or blade extends through this slot just enough to allow the plane to shave small amounts of wood from a plank as the plane is pushed over its surface.

-The end of the plane iron that is sharpened has a bevel.
+1. The end of the plane iron that is sharpened has a bevel

-When grinding the plane iron, the wheel should turn toward the blade with the bevel side up.
+2. When grinding the plane iron, the wheel should turn toward the blade with the bevel side up

 The final sharpening can be done on any type of whetstone, but an oilstone is the easiest to use.
-The stone should be coated with an oil that is a mixture of one half machine or shop oil and one half kerosine.
-Usually just a few drops along the surface of the stone is sufficient.
-Push the bevel of the plane iron across the oilstone at an angle of about thirty to thirty-five degrees while keeping a firm and even downward pressure on the blade.
-For best results, push and pull the blade along the length of the oilstone.
+The stone should be coated with an oil that is a mixture of one-half machine or shop oil and one-half kerosine.
+Usually, just a few drops along the surface of the stone is sufficient.
+When sharpening, I ensure the bevel of the plane iron contacts the oilstone at an angle between thirty to thirty-five degrees.
+Maintaining consistent and even pressure on the blade is crucial.
+I’ve discovered that the key to achieving the sharpest edge is to methodically push and pull the blade along the entire length of the oilstone.

-After several strokes, remove the burr on the opposite side of the plane iron.
+4. After several strokes, remove the burr on the opposite side of the plane iron

 The sharpening should be complete after six to ten trips forward on the oilstone.
 Flip the blade over and hold it nearly level with the oilstone.
 Slide the blade back and forth without too much pressure with the burr against the oilstone.
 A couple of trips should be sufficient to remove the excess metal.

-The plane iron needs to be tested for sharpness before putting back into the plane.
+5. The plane iron needs to be tested for sharpness before putting back into the plane